-Global estimates on recent surveys suggest that 285 million people live with visual impairment, including 39 million who are blind1.
-In 2010, the World Health Organization documented that three of the nine listed leading causes of blindness ocur in the posterior segment of the eye1.
+Global estimates in recent surveys suggest that 285 million people live with visual impairment, including 39 million who are blind1.
+In 2010, the World Health Organization documented that three of the nine listed leading causes of blindness occur in the posterior segment of the eye1.
 Posterior segment eye diseases involve the retina, choroid, and optic nerve2.
-The retina and optic nerve are CNS extensions of the brain.
-The RGC axons are vulnerable to damage because they exit the eye through the ONH to form the optic nerve3.
-The ONH remains the most vulnerable point for the retinal ganglion cell (RGC) axons because of the 3D meshwork of connective tissue beams called the lamina cribrosa (LC)4.
+The retina and optic nerve are central nervous system (CNS) extensions of the brain.
+The retinal ganglion cell (RGC) axons are vulnerable to damage because they exit the eye through the optic nerve head (ONH) to form the optic nerve3.
+The ONH remains the most vulnerable point for the RGC axons because of the 3D meshwork of connective tissue beams called the lamina cribrosa (LC)4.
 The ONH is the initial site of insult to RGC axons in glaucoma5,6,7, and gene expression changes within the ONH have been studied in ocular hypertension and glaucoma models8-10.
-The RGC axons are susceptible at the ONH due to pressure differentials between the intraocular compartment, called the IOP, and within external perioptic subarachnoid space, called the ICP11.
+The RGC axons are susceptible at the ONH due to pressure differentials between the intraocular compartment, called the intraocular pressure (IOP), and within the external perioptic subarachnoid space, called the intracranial pressure (ICP)11.
 The LC region separates both areas, maintaining normal pressure differentials, with IOP ranging from 10–21 mmHg and ICP from 5–15 mmHg12.
 The pressure difference through the lamina between the two chambers is called the translaminar pressure gradient (TLPG)13.

 A major risk factor of glaucoma is elevated IOP14.
 Increased IOP increases the strain within and across the laminar region6,15,16.
 Experimental observations in humans and animal models present the ONH as being the initial site of axonal damage17,18.
 The biomechanical paradigm of IOP-related stress and strain causing glaucomatous damage at the ONH also influences the pathophysiology of glaucoma19-21.
 Even though in humans pressure-induced changes mechanically damage RGC axons22, rodents lacking collagenous plates within the lamina can also develop glaucoma7,23.
 In addition, elevated IOP remains the most prominent risk factor in primary open angle glaucoma patients, while normal tension glaucoma patients develop glaucomatous optic neuropathy even without elevated IOP.
 Furthermore, there are also a subset of ocular hypertensive patients that show no optic nerve damage.
 It has also been suggested that cerebrospinal fluid pressure (CSFp) may play a role in glaucoma pathogenesis.
 Evidence indicates that ICP is lowered to ~5 mmHg in glaucoma patients compared to normal individuals, thereby causing increased translaminar pressure and playing a crucial role in disease24,25.
-Previously, it was demonstrated in a canine model that by controlling IOP and CSFp changes, there can be large displacements of the optic disc26.
+Previously, it was demonstrated in a canine model, that by controlling IOP and CSFp changes, there can be large displacements of the optic disc26.
 Elevating CSFp in porcine eyes has also shown increased principal strain within the LC region and retrolaminar neural tissue.
 Increased strain on the RGCs and the LC region contributes to axonal transport blockage and loss of RGCs27.
 Progressive degeneration of RGCs has been associated with loss of trophic support28,29, stimulation of inflammatory processes/immune regulation30,31, and apoptotic effectors29,32-35.
 Additionally, axonal injury (Figure 3) causes detrimental effects on the RGCs, triggering regenerative failure36-39.
 Even though the effects of IOP have been well studied, minimal research has been performed on abnormal translaminar pressure changes.
 Most treatments for glaucoma focus on stabilizing IOP.
 However, even though lowering of IOP slows the progression of the disease, it does not reverse visual field loss and prevent complete loss of RGCs.
 Understanding pressure-related neurodegenerative changes in glaucoma will be crucial to preventing RGC death.